zengbing15/implement-dapp-doc/docs/felixbot-dapp.md

   },
 ```

-For security,transaction assembling and transaction signing should be separated.
-It’s recommended to use [CKB-CLI](https://github.com/nervosnetwork/ckb-cli) to sign the transaction  to generate the signature.

 For a grabber, you can

 * Sign the transaction

-### Use ckb-cli to sign the transaction
+Use ckb-cli to sign the transaction.

 * The CKB pre-built installer package includes the ckb-cli tool, see [Download the CKB pre-built installer package](https://cryptape.github.io/lumos-doc/docs/reference/ckbnode/#step-1-download-the-ckb-pre-built-installer-package).
 * generate the signature